 2. Coconut Oil

 Even when fed a healthy diet, some dogs will still experience dry skin.
 In these cases, coconut oil can be a great dog dry skin home remedy.
 Not only does it make a fantastic natural moisturizer, but it also has potent antibacterial, antiviral, and antifungal properties.
-Simply warm up the oil in your hands and apply it to your dog's dry skin to moisturize and soothe.
+Warm up the oil in your hands and apply it to your dog's dry skin to moisturize and soothe.

 For many dog owners, applying any kind of topical cream can be tough, since most dogs just want to lick it off.
-But with coconut oil, even if your dog does lick at it, the fatty acids in the oil also work to moisturize your dog's skin from the inside out!
+But with coconut oil, even if your dog does lick at it, the fatty acids in the oil also moisturize your dog's skin from the inside out!